CS4HS-UWL/cs4hs-uwl/resources/README.md

  - [Beauty and Joy of Computing](http://bjc.berkeley.edu/) (an implementation of AP CSP)
     - Uses Snap! as the basis for programming.
  - [CS Unplugged](http://csunplugged.org/)
+    - Activities that do not require a computer.
+Aimed at a younger group, but can easily be adapted/extended for an older audience.